Dragon Age: The Calling

 - Determinator: Deconstructed with Genevieve, whose stubbornness frequently endangers the team.

-- Family-Unfriendly Death: The Architect has a fire spell that eats its target.
-He uses this to kill Genevieve and severely injure Bregan when he turns on him shortly afterwards.
+- Family-Unfriendly Death: The Architect has a fire spell that eats its target, which he uses to kill Genevieve and severely injure Bregan when he turns on him shortly afterwards.
 Remille tries to use this on Duncan, but his obsidian dagger blocks it.

-- Face-Heel Turn: Bregan.
-He is later joined by Genevieve and Utha.
+- Face-Heel Turn: Bregan, who's later joined by Genevieve and Utha.

-- Hannibal Lecture: The Calling is when the Old Gods talk to a Warden's mind.
+- Hannibal Lecture: The Calling is when the Old Gods speak/sing to a Warden's mind.